-False Statement Any fraudulent or intentional misrepresentation you or your employer made on children.
+False Statement Any fraudulent or intentional misrepresentation you or your employer made on eligible, dependent children.

-Family Coverage Means coverage for the member, his or her spouse, and each of his or her eligible coverage.
+Family Coverage Means coverage for you the subscriber, and your spouse, and each of your coverage.

-Family Member The member's spouse and/or children who are eligible and enrolled for this alignment of the foot, relieve stress from strained or injured soft tissues, bony prominences, deformed bones and joints and inflamed or chronic bursae.
+Family Member The subscriber's spouse and/or children who are eligible and enrolled for this alignment of the foot, relieve stress from strained or injured soft tissues, bony prominences, deformed bones and joints and inflamed or chronic bursae.